 - In Indiana Jones and the Last Crusade, Indy and his father infiltrate a Nazi book-burning rally in order to recover the father's stolen diary.
 Indy does get it, but is accidentally shoved before Hitler himself, who autographs the book.

-- C.S.A.: The Confederate States of America: The Confederacy is an Axis power, but Hitler is unable to reach an agreement on whether or not to go through with the final solution or keep its victims alive as slave labor.
+- The Confederacy in C.S.A.: The Confederate States of America is an Axis power, but Hitler is unable to reach an agreement on whether or not to go through with the final solution or keep its victims alive as slave labor.

 - The Boys from Brazil by Ira Levin.
 Hitler is not directly a character in the book, but his surviving followers, Dr. Mengele among them, have cloned Hitler, placed the boys referred in the title in various families with a husband much older than his wife, as in real Hitler's family.
 And to finish it off, they plan to kill the surrogate fathers while the Hitler-clones are still young.
 In a Twist Ending, it appears that it succeeds with the last clone.